Sebastian Everett Eriksson

 CheckWatt

-Main roles: Fullstack developer, software architect (1 year)
+Main roles: Fullstack developer, software architect

 Sample tasks:

-• JavaScript frontend development
+• UX design and JavaScript frontend development

 • REST API development in .NET and PHP

-• SQL database design, development and maintenance
+• Billion row SQL database design, development and maintenance

 2012 – 2019